4okimi7uki/self-reposcope-action/readme.md

 A GitHub Action to visualize your GitHub language usage stats (including private repositories) as stylish SVGs — powered by [self-reposcope](https://github.com/4okimi7uki/self-reposcope).

+---

+⚠️ This Action is currently under maintenance / adjustment.
+Feel free to explore, but we do not recommend using it in production yet.

+---

 ## Quick Start

 1. Add the following to your `.github/workflows/reposcope.yml`: